Understanding Maryland Personal Injury Law

 Breach of Duty of Care

-Proximate cause is a legal principle which holds one party responsible for the damages of another party.
+Proximate cause is a legal principle that holds one party responsible for the damages of another party.
 This means that if the defendant is even remotely linked to causing the plaintiff’s personal injury, they can be held liable for those damages.
 6. Contributory negligence occurs when there was some fault on behalf of the victim and this contributed towards the injuries sustained.
 It happens where the victim fails to follow proper standards of behavior and takes actions that increase their risk of being hurt.
-Examples of this might be walking into traffic without looking, getting hit by a car while crossing against a red light or riding a bicycle out of a crosswalk.

 Statute of Limitations